 UK drone targeted killing: Policy questions continue

 The fallout from the August 2015 British drone targeted killing of Reyaad Khan in Syria continued throughout 2016.
 In January David Cameron was visibly annoyed after being questioned about the strike by MPs at the Liaison Committee.
-After the meeting Andrew Tyrie, Chair of the Intelligence and Security Committee (ISC), which continues to investigate the intelligence aspect of the strike told the Guardian that without further information the Committee “would not be able to do a thorough job.”
+After the meeting Andrew Tyrie, Chair of the Liason Committee, told the Guardian that without further information the Intellegence and Security Committee, whihc continues to investigate the strike, “would not be able to do a thorough job.”
 Subsequently some sort of deal was apparently struck but it remains to be seen what exactly the Committee will be allowed to see and what it will be allowed to publish.
 In December the ISC stated on its website that its report had been handed over to the PM and was going through a “redaction process” with the expectation that a version of the report would be published in the New Year.

 Following its own inquiry into the use of drones for targeted killing, the Parliamentary Human Rights Committee (JHRC) argued in its May 2016 report that the Government’s policy in this area was “confused and confusing” and urgently needed clarification.
 It argued, despite protestations from Ministers, that “it is clear that the Government has a policy to use lethal force abroad outside armed conflict.”
 While the Committee argued that there must be proper scrutiny of such killings, Drone Wars argued in a Guardian op-ed piece that the UK must not “fall into the trap of putting in place policies and procedures that normalise and legitimise extrajudicial killing.”
 The government response to the JHRC report was poor, with the Committee arguing the government had ducked the central questions raised by its inquiry.
 As Jennifer Gibson or Reprieve argued